 R. T. Vanderbilt describes this material as a clean, water-washed low iron, white-firing smectite clay: excellent for viscosity/plasticity modifications and glaze suspensions.
 An excellent plasticizer for extruded and pressed ware.
 The high plasticity provided by VEEGUM T is necessary when clays of higher iron and titanium content such as ball clays cannot be used.

 The manufacturer does not provide a chemistry, but usually percentages are very small anyway.
 If you wish to include VeeGum in chemistry calculations, simply set the Lookup in the recipe line to Bentonite (the chemistry will be similar).

-Veegum is not a 'gum', rather it is a fine particle mineral called 'smectite' (bentonite and hectorite are members of the smectite group).
-It is a complex colloidal and extremely plastic magnesium aluminum silicate.
-It is an off-white insoluble flake magnesium aluminum silicate that swells to many times its original volume when added to water.
+Veegum, or VeeGum T (or VGT) is not a 'gum', rather it is a refined fine particle mineral called 'smectite' (bentonite and hectorite are members of the smectite group).
+It is a complex colloidal and extremely plastic and sticky magnesium aluminum silicate.
+It is an off-white insoluble flaky consistency and swells to many times its original volume when added to water.
 Its aqueous dispersions are thus high viscosity thixotropic gels at low solids.
+A potter encounters this phenomenon when employing significant percentages of VGT in glazes and porcelain bodies (e.g. more than 2%), finding that much more water is needed to produce a pourable suspension.
 Veegum is not subject to attack by microorganisms.
 Various grades are classified according to viscosity and ratio of aluminum to magnesium content.

 Density (Mg/m3): 2.6